 Build a store locator using Mapbox GL JS

 This guide will walk you through how to create a store locator map using Mapbox GL JS.
-You'll be able to browse all of the locations from a sidebar and select a specific store to view more information.
+You'll be able to browse all the store locations from a sidebar and click a specific store to view more information.
 Selecting a marker on the map will highlight the selected store on the sidebar.

-You will use Sweetgreen, a local salad shop, as an example.
+You will use Sweetgreen as an example.
 They have a healthy number of locations, plus their salads are delicious!

-This guide takes a deep dive into JavaScript with Mapbox GL JS to build an interactive web map.
-If you're new to Mapbox GL JS you might want to check out our guide on Mapbox Web applications first.
+This guide shows you how to use Mapbox GL JS to build an interactive web map.
+If you're new to Mapbox GL JS, you might want to read our guide on Mapbox web applications first.

 Getting started